rperez-rosario/XO/README.md

 # Introduction
 This private project repository houses source code and project documents for the XO Skin Project.
-Including but not limited to:

-1. The electronic commerce web application.
+Including, but not limited to, the electronic commerce web application.
-2. The mobile applications.

 # Getting Started
 1. Installation process: